WurstCommander/Win10AppRemove/README.md

 - In the current version of the script, I keep the weather app because I like it.
 I would suggest removing Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.
 - Tip: Open all your apps with explorer command "shell:appsfolder"
-- So reinstall all apps execute this command: Get-AppxPackage -AllUsers| Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}
+- To reinstall all apps execute this command: Get-AppxPackage -AllUsers| Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}
+  This will restore the default state of all Windows 10 apps.
+- Get all app packagesnames use the follwing command:  "Get-AppxPackage -AllUsers | Select Name, PackageFullNameshell:appsfolder"

+## Changelog 1.31

+- Some small changes to the readme, moves tips from script to readme, makes more sense.

-## Changelog 1.32
+## Changelog 1.3
 Remove Onedrive from explorer and deinstall Mixed Reality Portal

 - I added 'registry-status-bar-onedrive-entry.jpg' how to remove the OneDrive link in the explorer, which is super annoying.